 1992 Publication in scientific journal Tissue and Cell (4)

 Demonstration of the capacity of nacre to induce bone formation by human osteoblasts maintained in vitro

-The aim of this study was to test out the hypothesis according to which mother-of-pearl may stimulate biomineralisation in human osteoblast maintained in vitro.
+The aim of this study was to test out the hypothesis according to which nacre may stimulate biomineralisation in human osteoblast maintained in vitro.

-The conclusion is as follows: The Doctors Camprasse successfully demonstrated that when human osteoblasts were cultivated in the presence of mother-of-pearl, a complete bone formation sequence was reproduced.
-The Doctors were the first to demonstrate that mother-of-pearl contains molecular factors that induce osteoblastic differentiation, and that this osteoblastic differentiation enables the triggering of the bone’s biomineralisation mechanism.
-At the same time, they also demonstrated that mother-of-pearl is not cytotoxic to bone cells.
+The conclusion is as follows: The Doctors Camprasse successfully demonstrated that when human osteoblasts were cultivated in the presence of nacre, a complete bone formation sequence was reproduced.
+The Doctors were the first to demonstrate that nacre contains molecular factors that induce osteoblastic differentiation, and that this osteoblastic differentiation enables the triggering of the bone’s biomineralisation mechanism.
+At the same time, they also demonstrated that nacre is not cytotoxic to bone cells.

 1992 Publication in scientific journal Calcified Tissue International (5)